 The definition allows for the simultaneous routing of more than one directed-action order in order to execute against any better-priced protected orders.
 In addition, marketplaces or marketplace participants may send a single directed-action order to execute against the best protected bid or best protected offer.
-When it receives a directed-action order, a marketplace can carry out the sender's instructions without checking for better-priced orders displayed by the other marketplaces and implementing the marketplace's own policies and procedures to reasonably prevent trade-throughs.
+When it receives a directed-action order, a marketplace can carry out the sender's instructions without checking for better-priced protected orders displayed by the other marketplaces and implementing the marketplace's own policies and procedures to reasonably prevent trade-throughs.

-(2) Regardless of whether the entry of a directed-action order is accompanied by the bypass marker, the sender must take out all better-priced visible orders before executing at an inferior price.
-For example, if a marketplace or marketplace participant combines a directed-action order with a bypass marker to avoid executing against hidden liquidity, the order has order protection obligations regarding the visible liquidity.

-If a directed-action order interacts with hidden liquidity, the requirement to take out all better-priced visible orders before executing at an inferior price remains.
+(2) Regardless of whether the entry of a directed-action order is accompanied by the bypass marker, the sender must take out all better-priced visible protected orders before executing at an inferior price.
+For example, if a marketplace or marketplace participant combines a directed-action order with a bypass marker to avoid executing against hidden liquidity, the order has order protection obligations regarding the visible protected liquidity.
+If a directed-action order interacts with hidden liquidity, the requirement to take out all better-priced visible protected orders before executing at an inferior pricea price that is inferior to the best protected bid or best protected offer remains.